Czech Television: Funding and criticism

 Czech Television is funded through television concession fees which are paid by all households and legal entities that own a television or any form of television signal receiver.
 Concession fees are currently set at 135 Kč per month (around €5) since 2008.
-On top of that, the total number of receivers has declined by 88 thousand from 2010 to 2020 and thus reduced annual income by 143 mil.
+The total number of receivers has declined by 88 thousand from 2010 to 2020, thus reducing annual income by 143 mil.
 Kč.

-Television fees are the main source of funding for Czech Television and are used primarily for production and broadcasting programmes.
+Television fees are the main source of funding for Czech Television and are used primarily for production and broadcasting programs.
 They amount to more than 90% of television income according to the budget estimate on Y2020.
 Additional income is earned through advertising, where it is less successful than commercial television stations, because it is restricted by law and revenue from other business activities (product placement. selling rights to content, sponsoring, etc.).

+In April 2026, Culture Minister Oto Klempíř unveiled details of a planned overhaul of public media funding which would abolish license fees in favour of state funding.
+The proposal has raised an outcry from the opposition parties, who see it as an attack on media independence.

 Fee collection system

-Because of the decreasing amount of payers and real fee value, Czech Television responds to this by making the most of the opportunities offered by legislation to identify both individuals and legal entities who are not paying the television fee.
-Czech legislation is allowing Czech Television to use databases of energy suppliers to identify all households which are consuming electricity and thus potentially could own a television.
-Persons or households detected by this system are taken as feepayers unless they make a claim that they are not by sending an affidavit.
-In the event of revelation, the black listener is obliged to pay, apart from the fees due, a surcharge of CZK 10,000 for an unreported television.
+Because of the decreasing amount of payers and real fee value, Czech Television has responded by making the most of the opportunities offered by legislation to identify both individuals and legal entities who are not paying the television fee.
+Czech legislation allows Czech Television to use databases of energy suppliers to identify all households which consume electricity and thus potentially could own a television.
+Persons or households detected by this system are considered feepayers unless they make a claim that they are not by sending an affidavit.
+In the event of revelation, the unregistered listener is obliged to pay, apart from the fees due, a surcharge of CZK 10,000 for an unreported television.

-Addressing unregistered feepayers is associated with the cost of sending letters and the higher need for call center operators, but the television is able to collect additional tens of millions through this method.
+Addressing unregistered fee-payers is associated with the cost of sending letters and the higher need for call center operators, but Czech Television is able to collect additional tens of millions through this method.

 Criticism

-Media occasionally raise questions about how much Czech Television is able to withstand pressure from both the governing parties and the opposition and maintain unbiased and critical coverage of politics.
-Most criticisms are from left-wing and nationalist parties and groups.
-In 2018, the president of the Czech Republic Miloš Zeman unofficially suggested creating a possibility for citizens who disagree with ČT to divert the compulsory television license fee towards charitable and social programmes.
-Due to perceived bias against Zeman and anti-leftist stances, some left-wing legislators (Jaroslav Foldyna and others) said they would vote against the annual report of ČT until all financial connections of ČT will be revealed.
-In 2013, information about the incomes and salaries of ČT official Karel Burian, director of Brno ČT was publicly revealed, showing him having earned nearly 2 million CZK (about US$80,000) in the first half of 2011, which is much more than the top Czech politicians, including more than the Prime Minister or the President of the Czech Republic.
+Questions have occasionally been raised about political influence on Czech Television and its ability to remain unbiased.
+Most criticism comes from left-wing and nationalist parties and groups.
+In 2018, Czech President Miloš Zeman unofficially proposed giving citizens who disagree with ČT the option to redirect the compulsory television licence fee toward charitable and social programmes.
+Citing perceived bias against Zeman and an anti-left editorial stance, several left-wing legislators — including Jaroslav Foldyna — pledged to vote against ČT's annual report until the broadcaster fully disclosed its financial dealings.
+In 2013, it was publicly revealed that Karel Burian, director of the Brno ČT branch, had earned nearly 2 million CZK (approximately US$80,000) in the first half of 2011 alone — more than most senior Czech politicians, including the Prime Minister and the President of the Czech Republic.